It is a sophisticated means of identifying people by the pattern of blood vessels in the retina (the innermost layer of the back of the eye).

 The blood-filled capillaries absorb more infrared light than the surrounding tissue.
 Because of this, there is a variation in the intensity of the reflection.

-The scanner measures this reflection at 320 points along the path of the beam.
+The scanner measures this reflection at 320 points along the beam’s path.
 Next, assign an intensity degree between zero and 4,095.
 The resulting numbers are compressed into a computer code of 80 bytes.
 This code can be compared with patterns that have already been entered into the computer database.

-Retinal scanners are already in use in the Pentagon and in government and corporate organizations where people need to be identified before they can enter an area.
+Retinal scanners are already in use in the Pentagon and in government and corporate organizations where people need to be identified before entering an area.

-New concerns about the security of terrorism and bank and credit card fraud have caused many organizations to think seriously about the use of retina scanners or other biometric means to identify people at airports and ATMs.
+New concerns about the security of terrorism and bank and credit card fraud have caused many organizations to think seriously about using retina scanners or other biometric means to identify people at airports and ATMs.

 Critics of this proposal are concerned about possible invasions of privacy and violations of other personal rights.